AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 The model relies on two datasets:

-- `EMEA Car Insurance Quotes (API)`.
+- `AEP Demo - Car Insurance Interactions`.
 This is the training and scoring input dataset.
 All customer behavior like **Get Quote** and **Purchase Insurance** - events are stored in this dataset.

-- `EMEA ML Predictions (API)`.
+- `AEP Demo - ML Predictions`.
 This is the scoring output dataset.
 When the ML Model calculates a propensity score, it stores that score in this dataset.

 ## What does the training data look like?